untitaker/html5gum/CONTRIBUTING.md

 git submodules update --init
 ```

-_Then_, the tests need to be run with `cargo test --all-features`. `--all-features` is critical, without it, the tests won't compile.
+_Then_, the tests need to be run with `cargo test --features integration-tests`. `--features` is critical, without it, the tests won't compile.
 Why, you ask?

 Because html5gum's testsuite is currently neither integration test nor unit test (see [the Rust book for the Rust-specific definitions of what those are](https://doc.rust-lang.org/book/ch11-03-test-organization.html)).